Formative Assessment for Learning

 In 2008, I encountered the term formative test when I started teaching EFL at a private school in the Bangkok area of Thailand.
-As a new math and English teacher for students in the English Program (EP), I was expected to evaluate primary and secondary kids with two formative tests, one mid-term test, desirable characteristics, and a final test each semester.
+As new math and English teacher for students in the English Program (EP), I was expected to evaluate primary and secondary kids with two formative tests, one midterm test, desirable characteristics, and a final test each semester.
 I wondered what a formative test was.
 Was it a non-graded assessment of how well my students were learning subject matter?
 No, it wasn't.
-It was a graded test given roughly half-way between the first day of class and the mid-term test.
-Like a benchmark, it was an interim assessment, with a grade attached, of how much and how well my students had learned during the first five weeks of the semester.
-Forty percent of the students final grade that semester came from two formative tests.
+It was a graded test given roughly halfway between the first day of class and the mid-term test.
+As a benchmark, it was an interim assessment, with a grade attached, of how much and how well my students had learned during the first five weeks of the semester.
+Forty percent of the student's final grade that semester came from two formative tests.
 Unfortunately, the school did not allow feedback to the students regarding the results of the tests.

 Why Use Formative Assessment?

 A formative assessment is both a subjective and objective determination that a teacher makes about the progress of a student's learning.
-This assessment is made prior to summative testing which measures how much a student has learned after instruction is finished.
+This assessment is made prior to summative testing which measures how much a student has learned after the instruction is finished.
 Formative assessment should be designed to diagnose problems in teaching and learning and to give both the student and teacher constructive feedback.
 This feedback will hopefully help the teacher in designing alternative beneficial instruction to meet the individual needs of his or her students.
 It will also aid the student in correcting his or her mistakes.
 The important thing is that the feedback must be specific, personalized, and timely.

 Tips For Better Formative Assessment